suuzuuu/gametimedb/README.md

 [School Name]
 [Date]

-## Acknowledgments
+## License

-- Thanks to the Enterprise Computing teaching team
-- Node.js and Express.js communities
-- MySQL documentation and resources
+This project is created for educational purposes as part of Year 12 Enterprise Computing coursework.

 ---

-**Note**: This application is designed for educational purposes and demonstrates enterprise-level web development concepts suitable for Year 12 assessment criteria.
+**Note**: This application demonstrates enterprise web development concepts and is designed to meet Year 12 assessment criteria.
+Some advanced features are intentionally left for further development to encourage learning and problem-solving.